DillonSteyl/SCIE1000/Week 12/knapsack1.md

 The basic version of the problem is very simple: You have a knapsack and a list of items with varying weights and values.
 You want to fill your knapsack up with as much value as possible, but the knapsack can only carry so much weight.
 So, you must be careful about which items you choose to pack.

 There are many algorithms designed to solve this problem, to varying degrees of success.
-The algorithms that are guaranteed to find the best answer will often take longer to run.
-The algorithms that are quick to run will often give answers that aren't the best.
-So it's a trade off between speed and quality!

-For this set of exercises, you will be using one of the quick algorithms - called a 'Greedy Algorithm'.
+It is often a trade off between speed and quality.
+For this set of exercises you will be using A 'Greedy Algorithm', which chooses speed and simplicity over quality.
 In computer science, a greedy algorithm is one that just makes the best decision in the moment, without planning ahead.
-On some problems they work really well and give the best answers, and on others they will do okay, but aren't guaranteed to produce the best answer.
-The knapsack problem is one that the greedy algorithm is okay at - the answers it produces are pretty good, but not guaranteed to be the best.

 Below is a brief description of a greedy algorithm for the basic knapsack problem.
 Before you read it, give yourself a minute to think about how you would solve a basic knapsack problem.
-How would you systematically try to make good choices?
 How would you choose the first item to pack in the knapsack, and the second, and so forth?
 The more opportunities you give yourself to come up with algorithms yourself, the better you will be at understanding them.

 **The Greedy Algorithm:**
 You are given a knapsack with a maximum weight, a list of items with values in dollars, and their corresponding weights in kilograms.